Humans like to snack! How much you may wonder? Well according to Forbes, about 90% of all Americans consume one to three snacks a day.

 Cat Treats for Hairball Issues

 Hairballs are literally no fun for anyone (unless you have a dog that thinks they are tasty!).
 Besides the grossness of hairballs, the retching feeling cats experience is unpleasant.
-Even worse, there is always the potential that these hairballs can make their way down the GI tract and cause an obstruction.
+Even worse, there is always the potential that these hairballs can make their way down the gastrointestinal tract and cause an obstruction.
 Fortunately, there are treats that help lessen or eliminate hairballs.

 NOTE: Use caution if you feed over-the-counter hairball diets.
 They can cause high levels of fat in the blood and make some cats very sick.